maya-ots/CQRS-implementation/README.md

 Before learning CQRS, understand why it exists.

-Traditional systems use one model & one database workflow:
+Traditional systems use one model & one database workflow

 Same database tables for reading and writing